python-websockets/websockets/docs/topics/memory.rst

   :meth:`~asyncio.connection.Connection.send` waits until it drains under the low-water mark to return.
 This creates backpressure on coroutines that send messages.

+* In the :mod:`threading` implementation, there are no library-level buffers.
+  All I/O operations are performed directly on the :class:`~socket.socket`.

 * In the legacy :mod:`asyncio` implementation, there is a library-level read buffer.
 The ``read_limit`` argument of :func:`~legacy.client.connect` and